kattouf/package-swift-lsp-vscode/README.md

 1. Check if a custom path to the language server is configured
 2. If not, look for the language server in PATH
 3. If not found, download the latest release from GitHub
-4. Start the language server for Package.swift files
+4. Start the language server for Package.swift files and versioned manifest files (Package@swift-X.Y.Z.swift)

+The extension will only activate for files that exactly match the pattern `Package.swift` or `Package@swift-X.Y.Z.swift` where X, Y, and Z are version numbers.

 ## License